PlasmaControl/PyRCN/README.md

 PyRCN has successfully been used for several tasks:

 - Music Information Retrieval (MIR)
-    - Multipitch Tracking
+    - Multipitch tracking
-    - Onset Detection
+    - Onset detection
 - Time Series Prediction
     - Mackey-Glass benchmark test
-    - Stock Price Prediction
+    - Stock price prediction
-- Tasks we are working on at the moment:
+- Ongoing research tasks:
-    - Beat Tracking in music signals
+    - Beat tracking in music signals
     - Pattern recognition in sensor data
     - Phoneme recognition

-Please see the "Reference" section for more information.
-Code examples to getting started with PyRCN are included in the "examples" directory.
+Please see the [References section](#references) for more information.
+For code examples, see [Getting started](#getting-started).

 # Installation